Upchurch (musician): Career

 The second full-length album, Chicken Willie, was released in August 2016.
 It reached No. 22 on Billboard's Top Country Albums and No. 11 on the Rap Albums charts, selling 2,800 copies in the first week.
 In 2017, Upchurch released another EP titled Summer Love, which is completely country-oriented, with no elements of rap music; and another studio album titled Son of the South.
 Summer Love, debuted at No. 33 in the Top Country Albums chart with 3,700 copies sold, while Son of the South debuted at No. 29 with 48,100 copies sold.
 Upchurch's fifth studio album, King of Dixie, was released on November 10, 2017, and features 19 tracks.
 Upchurch's first rock album, Creeker, was released on April 20 which was focused on rock with few rap elements.
 His August 2018 release, Supernatural, a rap-focused album with some country elements, peaked at No. 6 on Billboard's Top Country Albums.
 His December 2018 album, River Rat, peaked at No. 22.
+The artist canceled a sold-out show at Alrosa Villa following neighborhood protests and flyers accusing him of promoting white supremacy and offensive rhetoric.

 Upchurch released his next album, Creeker II in April 2019.
 Later that year, he released Parachute on September 24, followed by a collaboration album with Adam Calhoun entitled Hooligan on November 25.
+On April 20, 2020, Upchurch released his eleventh album Everlasting Country containing a more traditional country sound.
+It peaked at No. 61 on the Billboard 200 and No. 6 on the Country Albums chart.
+Country singer Kane Brown briefly went missing in August 2020 after getting lost in the woods on his property, and Upchurch claimed he helped find him instead of the local police.

+In 2021, Upchurch founded his own record label Holler Boy Records with country singer-songwriter Chase Matthew being the first signee, partnering with ONErpm.
+The two released a popular remix of Lil Durk's country-rap song "Broadway Girls."
+The label became inactive in late 2022 when Matthew signed a major-label deal with Warner Records Nashville.

+Personal life

+Upchurch has a daughter named Lilli'Anna Athena Upchurch, born in 2024.